WIAA football: It's Hargrove time for La Crosse Aquinas

 The first sign came when he made four tackles behind the line of scrimmage in a 51-8 victory over Durand-Arkansaw in the first round.

-The second came when he scored four touchdowns during a 36-16 win at second-seeded Maple Northwestern the next week.
+The second came when he scored four touchdowns during a 36-16 win at second-seeded and then-unbeaten Maple Northwestern the next week.

 Many more were revealed during a 28-14 quarterfinal win over Colby, and they are plays that Kewaunee (11-1) needs to be ready for when it tangles with Hargrove and the Blugolds (11-1) in Wisconsin Rapids on Friday.